Ze-Austin/altschool-pizza/README.md

 3. Register via the '/auth/signup' route, if you are a new user

-4. Sign in via the '/auth/login' route, to generate a JWT token.
+4. Sign in via the '/auth/login' route to generate a JWT token.
 Copy this access token without the quotation marks

 5. Scroll up to click "Authorize" at top right.
-Enter the token in the given format, for example:
+Enter the JWT token in the given format, for example:
    ```
    Bearer this1is2a3rather4long5hex6string
    ```